katrina356/TitanicProject/README.md

 * Imported original dataset to PostgresSQL.
 * SQL queries were written to make the data more usable and complete.
     * Column names were changed as PGAdmin would not allow the original name, because they were functions within the SQL language.
-    * The NULL values in the survived_y_n was replaced with 0.
+    * The NULL values in the survived_y_n were replaced with 0.
         * survived = 1
         * not survived = 0
     * Removed passengers and crew members that were not on the Titanic when it hit the iceberg.
 * SQL queries combined the four datasets into the final dataset.
 * The combined data was exported into the DataFrame used for analysis.

 ![](Resources/Images/pgadmin.png)

 The biggest challenge to the data was understanding how the data worked and how to connect the files.
 The first thought was the passenger names might be the way to connect the data; however, it was discovered that the names were not consistent across all datasets.
 The data required that each name have its own index so that the data could be connected.